The Cocoa and Forests Initiative Action Plan

 Sustainable production and farmers' livelihoods

-As part of meeting our commitment to sustainable production, a total of 90,000 improved cocoa seedlings have been distributed to farmers.
+As part of meeting our commitment to sustainable production, a total of 192,000 improved cocoa seedlings have been distributed to farmers.
 These seedlings are specifically selected for their high productivity and disease resistance.
 By providing farmers with improved cocoa seedlings, we aim to enhance the long-term productivity of cocoa farms while promoting sustainable farming practices.
-A total of 2,542 farmers within our network were trained in good agriculture practices.
+A total of 4,013 farmers within our network were trained in good agriculture practices.
 These trainings focused on various aspects of sustainable cocoa production, including soil management, pest and disease control, and post-harvest handling.
 By equipping farmers with the knowledge and skills to implement good agricultural practices, Whittaker’s aims to improve the quality and yield of cocoa, reduce environmental impact, and ensure the sustainability of cocoa farming.
-To promote sustainable livelihoods and income diversification, Whittaker through our 3 cooperatives engaged more than 2500 farmers in additional income-generating activities.
+To promote sustainable livelihoods and income diversification, Whittaker through our 4 cooperatives engaged more than 2,710 farmers in additional income-generating activities and financial literacy.
 These farmers were trained in various farm-level crop diversification strategies that help reduce the dependence on cocoa as the sole source of income.
 The aim is to promote economic resilience among farmers by exploring other viable agricultural activities that can generate income alongside cocoa production.

-In order to promote financial inclusion among farmers, 605 Village Savings and Loans Associations have been set up.
+In order to promote financial inclusion among farmers, 15 new Village Savings and Loans Associations have been set up.
 These VSLAs serve as a means for farmers to access financing and improve their financial literacy.
 Farmers are trained in good management practices, the importance of savings, investment, and group leadership.
-However, it is important to note that currently, only 20% of our farmers have access to formal financial products such as loans and savings.

 Social inclusion and community engagement